 Documentation & inspection prep

-• Submittals: Include UL 924 listing, battery specs, indicator/test interface details, and intended locations.
+- Submittals: Include UL 924 listing, battery specs, indicator/test interface, head layout, and intended locations.

 Common mistakes & quick fixes

-• Under-lit stairs/landings: Add a head or increase output; aim to eliminate dark pockets.
+- Under‑lit stairs/landings: Add a head or increase output; eliminate dark pockets at turns and door swings.

-• Wrong environment rating: Swap to sealed/gasketed units for exterior or wash-down areas.
+- Wrong environment rating: Swap to sealed/gasketed units for exterior, garages, or hose‑down spaces.

 FAQs

-Do NYC projects require different runtime than UL 924?
+Do NYC projects require a different runtime than UL 924?

-No—the 90-minute emergency runtime applies.
+No. The 90‑minute emergency lighting runtime applies.
 NYC’s focus is visibility, durability, and documentation.

 Can recessed fixtures meet NYC emergency lighting rules?